algolia/instantsearch/docgen/src/guide/Server-side_rendering.md

 navWeight: 30
 ---

-`react-instantsearch` is not yet compatible with server-side rendering.
+React InstantSearch is not yet compatible with server-side rendering.
 This is one of our priority topics right now.
 We will soon provide API entries to handle this usecase.

 <div class="guide-nav">